Microgrid

 A microgrid is a local electrical grid with defined electrical boundaries, acting as a single and controllable entity.
-It is able to operate in grid-connected and in island mode.
-A 'Stand-alone microgrid' or 'isolated microgrid' only operates off-the-grid and cannot be connected to a wider electric power system.
+It is able to operate in grid-connected and off-grid modes.
+Microgrids may be linked as a cluster or operated as stand-alone or isolated microgrid which only operates off-the-grid not be connected to a wider electric power system.
+Very small microgrids are sometimes called nanogrids when they serve a single building or load.

 A grid-connected microgrid normally operates connected to and synchronous with the traditional wide area synchronous grid (macrogrid), but is able to disconnect from the interconnected grid and to function autonomously in "island mode" as technical or economic conditions dictate.
 In this way, they improve the security of supply within the microgrid cell, and can supply emergency power, changing between island and connected modes.
-This kind of grids are called 'islandable microgrids'.
+This kind of grid is called an islandable microgrid.

+One version of a microgrid implements control of small-scale distributed generation (DG) at a single house/small building level: the nanogrid.
+Modular open-source hardware DC nanogrids have been developed to provide solar photovoltaic power for any small-scale system such as an ambulance or even down the device level.
+Although DC systems generally are more efficient, nanogrids can also be AC to make them compatible with more mainstream devices.

 A stand-alone microgrid has its own sources of electricity, supplemented with an energy storage system.
 They are used where power transmission and distribution from a major centralized energy source is too far and costly to operate.
 They offer an option for rural electrification in remote areas and on smaller geographical islands.
-A stand-alone microgrid can effectively integrate various sources of distributed generation (DG), especially renewable energy sources (RES).
+A stand-alone microgrid can effectively integrate various sources of distributed generation, especially renewable energy sources (RES).

 Control and protection are difficulties to microgrids, as all ancillary services for system stabilization must be generated within the microgrid and low short-circuit levels can be challenging for selective operation of the protection systems.
 An important feature is also to provide multiple useful energy needs, such as heating and cooling besides electricity, since this allows energy carrier substitution and increased energy efficiency due to waste heat utilization for heating, domestic hot water, and cooling purposes (cross sectoral energy usage).

 Definitions

-The United States Department of Energy Microgrid Exchange Group defines a microgrid as a group of interconnected loads and distributed energy resources (DERs) within clearly defined electrical boundaries that acts as a single controllable entity with respect to the grid.
-A microgrid can connect and disconnect from the grid to enable it to operate in both connected or island-mode.
+The United States Department of Energy Microgrid Exchange Group defines a microgrid as "a group of interconnected loads and distributed energy resources within clearly defined electrical boundaries that acts as a single controllable entity with respect to the grid.
+A microgrid can connect and disconnect from the grid to enable it to operate in both grid-connected or island-mode."

 The Berkeley Lab defines: "A microgrid consists of energy generation and energy storage that can power a building, campus, or community when not connected to the electric grid, e.g. in the event of a disaster."
 A microgrid that can be disconnected from the utility grid (at the 'point of common coupling' or PCC) is called an 'islandable microgrid'.